fsr/haskell-lessons/script/source/tools.rst

 Stackage
 ^^^^^^^^

-The `stackage`_ site, which host resources to be used with the tool ``stack`` functions similarly to a combination of Hackage and Hoogle.
+The `stackage`_ site, which hosts resources to be used with the tool ``stack`` functions similarly to a combination of Hackage and Hoogle.
 It hosts the documentation, including a Hoogle search, for each package snapshot.
 I therefore recommend to use stackage to browse haskell packages and documentation, unless the package you want information on is not on Stackage.